Rights group says Muslims massacred in Myanmar amid official denials

 Security forces and civilian Rakhines returned in the early morning of Jan 14 and attacked villagers, mostly women and children who had not yet fled, Fortify Rights said.

-Additional reporting by Minzayar Oo in Yangon and Tom Miles in Geneva; Editing by Jason Szep, Clarence Fernandez and Alister Doyle
+Additional reporting by Minzayar Oo in Yangon; Editing by Jason Szep and Clarence Fernandez